Study R programming and learn to use data to tackle and analyse issues in healthcare.

 You’ll have guest lectures from active health data scientists working in the NHS and industry too.

-This course is delivered by our School of Medicine, Medical Sciences and Nutrition and our School of Natural and Computing Sciences.
+This course is delivered by the School of Medicine, Medical Sciences and Nutrition and the School of Natural and Computing Sciences.

 You’ll be assessed entirely online via: